 About Cameron

-In my free time, I enjoy a range of activities, including: streaming, video creation, digital art, poetry, music production, baking, prop-making; and more
+In my free time, I enjoy creative and technical hobbies, including streaming, video creation, digital art, poetry, music production, baking, and prop-making.

 art sample (flipped)